grnt426/grnt426.github.io/_posts/2022-07-02-modding-rising-constellation-2.markdown

 =======
 With this modding plugin-based architecture, I was able to adapt all my mods into this new format, and wow were they much easier to work with after doing this.
 No need to litter all over the original code base with my code changes.
 Failures are isolated, mods can dump errors to logs as needed, and I was quickly building up a useful API for others to easily use, without needing to understand the original codebase in-depth.

-To put it all together, here is the mod that is needed for all other mods to work: [RC Mod API](https://github.com/grnt426/RC-Mod-API).
+To put it all together, here is the mod that is needed for all other mods to work: [RC Mod API](https://github.com/grnt426/RC-Mod-API) (RCMA).
 This contains a modified version of the original `19.js` file that users just replace, along with my `HookDispatcher`.

 Here are the mods I developed using RCMA at the time of this blog post: